 What does Schiff Hardin look for in a law student candidate?

-In making hiring decisions, we give substantial weight to academics, including law school grades and other honors.
-We look for candidates with a record of leadership and achievement in school, work, and extracurricular and community activities; strong analytical, interpersonal, and communication skills; the ability to work independently and on a team; and the drive to gain experience and succeed in a client service business.
-Learn more about who we are.
+We give substantial weight to academics, including law school grades and other honors.
+We look for candidates who have a record of leadership and achievement in school, work, and extracurricular and community activities; strong analytical, interpersonal, and communication skills; the ability to work both independently and on a team; and the drive to gain experience and succeed in a client service business.
+Learn more about who we are here.

 How do I apply?

-We interview 2L students through on-campus interviews at 11 law schools and job fairs.
-We collect resumes at over 20 additional law schools.
+We interview 2L students through on-campus interviews at law schools and job fairs.
+We collect resumes at many additional law schools.
 For a list of those schools, please see above.

 What materials must I submit when I apply directly?